Apply for the Program

 10:30am: Work in shops

 12:15 pm: Lunch & Clean up duties

 1pm: Work in shops or outdoors as assigned by staff

 7pm: Various evening activities depending on the day of the week.

-Evening activities include: sports night, study time, prayer meetings, praise and worship & movie nights + outings off campus
+Evening activities include: sports night, study time, prayer meetings, praise and worship, movie nights and occasionally outings off campus.

 Is smoking permitted?